hogbergmarkus/snaps-backend/README.md

 This is my RESTful API, developed for my frontend React project, Snaps.

+The API is deployed here: [Snaps back-end](https://snaps-2a8aec1abfbd.herokuapp.com/)

+The font-end for this API can be found here on GitHub [Snaps front-end](https://github.com/hogbergmarkus/snaps),

+And the deployed front-end is here: [Snaps](https://snaps-frontend-871b3764ee9c.herokuapp.com/)

 It contains all the logic that allows users on the frontend to perform CRUD operations.

 Snaps is a photo-sharing website that allows users to upload photos to share with others.